 There’s a classic New Yorker cartoon (Marisa Acocella) showing two singles standing at a bar and the guy saying: “Copywriting is too ‘writing.'”
 That’s the classic dilemma of advertising writers who want to be taken seriously.
 The truth is, writing of any sort is a noble craft…but advertising writing is not literature.
 Deal with it.
 On the other hand, you’ll get paid regularly. if you take real pride in the craft, you’ll be rigorous about good narrative structure, clarity, grammar and punctuation.
 Good writing is good writing, no matter what, where, or by who.
 I mean, whom.

 Storytelling.
 This is not a new idea.
 Completely inauthentic, manufactured, magical fictions concocted to sell things have long been potent weapons of commerce.
-Take a look at this classic from advertising guru Hal Riney.
+Take a look at this ancient classic from advertising guru Hal Riney.
 It’s a story (winter preparations) within a story (two fictional inventors) selling a completely inauthentic (made up) product.
-It’s a fable.
-Which is a story.
 It isn’t true, but has an element of truth to it.

 You’ve heard it before.
 This meeting is going to be the end of all meetings.
 The one where the veil will be lifted, the balance swung to either great victory or the abyss of failure.
 Right.
 This may indeed be the meeting that will break the camel’s back, but more than likely it will be another stop along the way, a step forward or backwards.
 Ours is an iterative business.
 That means you figure it out as you go.
 Be careful about amping up everyone over one moment in time.
 Better to have constant, focused vigilance than one wild-eyed moment where you think you must pull it all together lest the sky fall.